Cameron Tucker: Atlanta Pit Bull Owner Arrested After Dogs Kill One Child And Gravely Injure Another

 “So, I chased the dog away from the kids, and [that’s when] I noticed the second child, a little boy, unconscious in the grass.”

-Logan was rushed to nearby Grady Memorial Hospital soon thereafter, but succumbed to injuries later that day, so says the Daily Mail.
+Logan was rushed to nearby Grady Memorial Hospital soon thereafter but succumbed to injuries later that day, so says the Daily Mail.
 Meanwhile, Syary was transported to Children’s Healthcare of Atlanta at Egleston, where she was listed as stable on Wednesday afternoon.

 Police were able to nab Cameron Tucker without incident around 7:30 Tuesday morning, moments after his dogs went on the attack.
 Initially facing two counts of reckless conduct, one of the charges was upgraded to involuntary manslaughter, a felony, during his court appearance on Wednesday.
 He is currently being held on $75,000 bond and is said to have not hired counsel to assist him at this time.